Affiliate links on Android Authority may earn us a commission. Learn more.

 When OnePlus revealed the OnePlus 7 Pro, I already had the OnePlus 6T in my hand.
 I said to myself, “I don’t need to upgrade, this 6T is just fine.”
 However, then I actually used a 7 Pro and immediately changed my mind.
 The phone is just unreal.

 Really, the only complaint I have about the phone is the color.
 Don’t get me wrong, that Nebula Blue you see in the image above is stunning — but my favorite color is red, not blue.
-There’s a red version of the regular OnePlus 7 available in certain markets, but not the 7 Pro, which makes me sad.
+My kingdom for a red phone!

 eBags Professional Slim Junior Backpack

 Where would a tech writer be without a backpack?
 At any given moment, I could need a certain piece of gear to test out a new app, take a photo of a phone, or charge up my various devices.
-And since I’m on the move quite a bit (no office hours for us writers!), at that particular moment I might not be home to grab that specific piece of gear.
+And since I’m on the move quite a bit (although much less so since the COVID-19 quarantine began), at that particular moment I might not be home to grab that specific piece of gear.
 That’s why my backpack needs to carry literally everything I could ever need to do my job.

 That backpack, however, also needs to be durable, lightweight, ergonomically designed, and — let’s be honest — look good on my back.
 The only bag I’ve ever come across that does all these things is the eBags Professional Slim Junior you see above.